buvis/docs/src/catalogue/ombi.md

 ## Description

 Want a Movie or TV Show on Plex or Emby?
-Use Ombi!
+Use Ombi!.

 ## k8 at home search